malex1106/ai_framework/README.md

 % pip install -e .
 ```
 (it will install all necessary packages into the current python environment)
-* You are ready to run use the framework!
+* You are ready to use the framework!